-First lets talk about the Coligny Calendar
+First, let us talk about the Coligny Calendar.

-The normal twelve months are as follows:
+The typical twelve months are as follows:

 The intercalary months are: